 The Contractor will be paid the contract unit price for Railroad Approach Section, PCC, per square yard (square meter).
-This payment shall be full compensation for excavation for modified subbase and subdrain; furnishing and installing subdrain; furnishing and installing subdrain outlet; furnishing and placing porous backfill; furnishing and backfilling modified subbase; and furnishing and installing reinforcing steel, tie bars, and dowel assemblies.
+This payment shall be full compensation for excavation for modified subbase and subdrain; furnishing and installing subdrain; furnishing and installing subdrain; furnishing and installing modified subbase; and furnishing and installing reinforcing steel, tie bars, and dowel assemblies.